How To Do A Perineal Massage

 What is a perineal massage?

 A perineal massage is stretching the perineal tissue using one’s own fingers.
-The goal of a perineal massage is to prepare your vaginal tissues for child delivery.
+The goal of a perineal massage is to prepare your vaginal tissues for childbirth through gentle perineum stretching (also commonly searched as “stretching perineum” and “how to stretch the perineum”, or even “how to stretch your vigina”).

-A perineal stretch can be done in multiple positions by yourself or with the help of a partner.
-The key is finding where you are comfortable or where your pelvic floor is the most relaxed it can be.
+A perineal stretch can be done in multiple positions by yourself or with the help of your partner.
+The key is finding a position where you are comfortable and where your pelvic floor is the most relaxed.

-1.)
-Sit in a semi-reclined position in a warm, comfortable area, with your knees bent and your legs apart.
+Sit in a semi-reclined comfortable position, with your knees bent and your legs apart.

 Step 2: Gentle Massage with Thumbs – Now slowly and gently massage the lower part of the vagina “4-8 o’clock” back and forth, hooking your thumbs onto the sides of your vagina and gently pulling the tissue forward, as your baby’s head will do stretching through the birth canal.
-Continue massage for 3-4 minutes.
+Continue massaging for 3-4 minutes.
+(This step is often what people mean when they search how to vaginal massage or vaginal massage, in this context, it’s still focused on the perineum and birth preparation.)

 Step 3: Gentle Massage with Thumbs and Forefingers – Finally, massage the tissue between the thumb and forefinger back and forth for about 1 minute.